Not My Job: Football Wide Receiver Jerry Rice Gets Quizzed On Hannah Montana

 (LAUGHTER)

-SAGAL: We're talking about that.
+SAGAL: We were talking about that.
 You formed one of the great offensive tandems with quarterback Joe Montana, so we thought we'd ask you about that other great Montana - Hannah.

 (LAUGHTER)